oracle/graal/docs/reference-manual/native-image/BuildOutput.md

 #### <a name="glossary-user-specific-features"></a>User-Specific Features
 All [`Features`](https://www.graalvm.org/sdk/javadoc/org/graalvm/nativeimage/hosted/Feature.html) that are either provided or specifically enabled by the user, or implicitly registered for the user, for example, by a framework.
 GraalVM Native Image deploys a number of internal features, which are excluded from this list.

+#### <a name="glossary-build-resources"></a>Build Resources
+The memory limit and number of threads used by the build process.

+More precisely, the memory limit of the Java heap, so actual memory consumption can be even higher.
+Please check the [peak RSS](glossary-peak-rss) reported at the end of the build to understand how much memory was actually used.
+By default, the process will only use available memory, so memory that the operating system can make available without having to swap out memory used by other processes.
+Therefore, consider freeing up memory if builds are slow, for example, by closing applications that you do not need.
+Note that, by default, the build process will also not use more than 32GB if available.

+By default, the build process also uses all available CPU cores to maximize for speed.
+Use the `--parallelism` option to set the number of threads explicitly (for example `--parallelism=4`).
+Fewer threads reduce speed but also the overall load on the system as well as memory consumption.

 ### <a name="stage-analysis"></a>Performing Analysis
 In this stage, a [points-to analysis](https://dl.acm.org/doi/10.1145/3360610) is performed.